cubic-g/demo/README.md

-= demo=
+# demo #

-this is a project to demonstrate integration of Github, Travis-CI and AWS.
+This is a project designed to demonstrate integration of Github, Travis-CI and AWS.

+/play whoomp